ARandomBoiIsMe/arandomboiisme.github.io/content/blog/playing-videos-in-the-terminal.md

 - Saving generated images adds a lot of overhead to the program, leading to slow/laggy video playback.
 - The folders got big.
 Fast.

 The image below shows just the beginning frames of the video being played.
-The number gets higher as the program runs, until all frames have been generated and the program can consume them at a steady rate.
+The number frames being stored increases as the program runs, until all frames have been generated and the program can consume them at a steady rate.

 ![A bunch of frames]({static}/images/frame_folder.png)